info-201a-sp22/exercises/chapter-02-exercises/exercise-1/README.md

 # Display the contents of the in the terminal
 # Hint: use the `less` command so you can easily scroll up and down.
+# For windows, use the `more` command.
 less constitution.txt

+For windows:
+more constitution.txt

 # Navigate to the "Desktop" folder for your machine
 cd ../../Desktop #path may vary